mapbiomas-brazil/urban-infrastructure/README.md

 <br/>

 # Visualization codes
 For each filter you can put the map on screen through a simple function exemplified below.
-You have to define a list of years and also the assets where you saved the results.
+You have to define a list of years and also the assets where you saved the results.<br/>

 ```javascript
 var FT_result = "write here the asset address of the image Collection considered"